-1.7 Care of Your PCB 303 Emergency Parachute System
+1.7 Care of Your PCS 304 Emergency Parachute System

 Observe these precautions to maximize the service life of your Para-Cushion Emergency Parachute System.
 Parachutes are simultaneously very rugged and quite delicate.
 They are life saving devices and should be treated with great care.
 Parachutes are made of nylon, a very strong and durable, but not invincible, material.
 Nylon is deteriorated by small amounts of acid and weakened by ultraviolet sunlight.
 These surface effects do not seriously influence thicker materials, such as webbing or pack material, but canopy cloth is very vulnerable.
-If your Para-Cushion is opened or used, it should be taken to a certified parachute rigger, or returned to the manufacturer for airing, drying, inspection and repack.
+If your Para-Cushion is opened or used, it should be taken to a certificated parachute rigger, or returned to the manufacturer for airing, drying, inspection and repack.
 FAA FAR 65.129 requires that no parachute be packed, maintained, or altered in any manner that deviates from procedures approved by the manufacturer.

-The parachute should be left unopened inside its protective container ready for use.
+The parachute should be left unopened inside its protective container until ready for use.
 When you take your Para-Cushion to your rigger for servicing, they will be glad to allow you to pull the ripcord yourself, give you a functional demonstration, and answer all your questions.
 We urge you NOT to open your parachute in the field for demonstration purposes.
 Foreign objects can cause costly damage the canopy.

 When your Para-Cushion is in the aircraft, care must be exercised to ensure that it is not damaged.
-Be sure that it does not come in contact with any sharp or loose metal surfaces, or any objects within the plane, which might cut or snag it.
-All metal edges and exposed nuts and bolts, etc. should be taped or covered to prevent wear on the parachute container.
+Be sure that it does not come in contact with any sharp or loose metal surfaces, or any objetcs within the plane, which might cut or snag it.
+All metal edges, exposed nuts and bolts, etc. should be taped or covered to prevent wear on the parachute container.
 Be sure that your parachute does not come in contact with water, oils, acids, grease, dirt, agricultural or fire retardant chemicals.
-When not in use, store your Para-Cushion in its carrying bag in a clean, dry, protected area.
-If in doubt as to its condition, consult your nearest parachute rigger or Strong Enterprises.